Skip to content

 Deployment topology

-This page covers how availability zones (AZs) and the management cluster can be deployed: storage and virtualization (hyperconverged vs decoupled), and management placement (inside an AZ vs outside).
+This page covers how availability zones (AZs) and the management plane can be deployed: storage and virtualization (hyperconverged vs decoupled), and management placement (inside an AZ vs outside).

-The management cluster runs the control plane that operates Superphenix: the web console, GitOps (e.g. deployment and sync from Git), bootstrap, installation, and upgrades; i.e. the full lifecycle of the workload clusters (AZs).
+The management plane operates Superphenix: the web console, GitOps (e.g. deployment and sync from Git), bootstrap, installation, and upgrades; i.e. the full lifecycle of the AZs.
 It is where operators and tenants interact with the platform and where the declarative state (Git) is applied to the AZs.

-The management cluster can run inside an AZ (the same Kubernetes cluster as one of your AZs hosts both workloads and the management components) or be completely separate.
-When separate, it can even run on another cloud or provider: you can operate Superphenix AZs in your own datacenters from a management cluster hosted elsewhere, as long as it has the necessary connectivity to the AZs for API and GitOps.
+The management plane can run inside an AZ (the same Kubernetes cluster as one of your AZs hosts both workloads and the management components) or on a dedicated management cluster that is completely separate.
+When separate, that management cluster can even run on another cloud or provider: you can operate Superphenix AZs in your own datacenters from a management cluster hosted elsewhere, as long as it has the necessary connectivity to the AZs for API and GitOps.

 Comparison